Neonatal/Perinatal Medicine Fellowship

 Department of Pediatrics

-Our Department has more than 200 full-time faculty members working in basic science and clinical research on the problems of child health.
+Our Department has more than 300 faculty members working in basic science and clinical research on the problems of child health.
 The Pediatric Residency Program is one of the finest in the country.
-The Department offers fellowship training programs in many other subspecialties, including Allergy/Immunology, Cardiology, Critical Care, Emergency Medicine, Endocrinology, Gastroenterology, Genetics/Metabolism, Hematology/Oncology, Infectious Diseases, Nephrology, Rheumatology, and Academic General Pediatrics.
+The Department offers fellowship training programs in many other subspecialties, including Allergy/Immunology, Cardiology, Child Abuse, Critical Care, Developmental-Behavioral Pediatrics, Emergency Medicine, Endocrinology, Gastroenterology, Genetics/Metabolism, Hematology/Oncology, Infectious Diseases, Nephrology, Neurology, Pulmonology, and Rheumatology.

 UT Southwestern Medical Center